 Place the template on the fold of your fabric and pin in place.
 Cut out one layer of fabric for each scrunchie you plan to make.

-Fold the fabric in half lengthwise with right sides together.
+Fold the fabric in half lengthwise with right sides together matching the raw edges.
 Press.
 Then sew along the long edge, backstitching at the beginning and end of your stitching line.

 Press scrunchie tube with the seam either on the back or on one of the side folds.